nodejs/TSC/Moderation-Policy.md

   * Identify all changes made to the Post, and
   * Identify the steps previously taken to resolve the issue.
-  * If the Moderation action included Banning, an indication of whether the Ban is permanent or temporary is required, along with an issue posted to the moderation repository justifying the action.
+  * If the Moderation action included Banning, an indication of whether the Ban is temporary or indefinite is required, along with an issue posted to the moderation repository justifying the action.
 * Explanations of Moderation actions on Collaborator Posts must be provided in:
   * A new post within the original thread, or
   * A new issue within the private nodejs/moderation repository.
-* Any Collaborator habitually violating the Code of Conduct or this Moderation policy may be Banned temporarily or, in extreme cases, Removed and Banned permanently.
+* Any Collaborator habitually violating the Code of Conduct or this Moderation policy may be Banned temporarily or, in extreme cases, Removed and Banned indefinitely.

 ### Non-Collaborator Posts